-Guide to Great Smoky Mountains National Park: Hikes, Activities, Lodging, and 8 Things You Didn’t Know
+Guide to Great Smoky Mountains National Park: Hikes, Activities, Lodging, and Fun Facts

 The national park system is one of America’s best features, and Great Smoky Mountains National Park happens to be the most-visited park in America.

-The Smokies don’t have a singular natural feature to draw tourists, such as Old Faithful in Yellowstone.
+The Smokies may not have a singular natural feature to draw tourists, such as Old Faithful in Yellowstone.

-This Smoky Mountains travel guide includes all the info you’ll need to have a great visit to the national park.
-I’ll share some personal tips from my visits over the years.
+This Smoky Mountains travel guide includes all the info you’ll need to have a great visit.
+I’ll share some personal tips from my visits over the years, and suggestions for the best hiking trails, campgrounds, and attractions.

-Read on to get started on your Smoky Mountain adventure!
+Read on to get started on your Great Smoky Mountain National Park adventure!

 Smoky Mountains Location and National Park Map